Excel VBA TextBox

 VBA TextBox is one of the controls of the many controls of the User Form.
 By displaying the text box on the user form we can ask them to enter the data into the text box and data entered by the user can be stored to the worksheet with simple codes.

 User forms are very attractive in VBA coding.
 It helps us immensely especially when we need to get the input from the users.
 With user forms, we have many controls and to get the input value from the users “Text Box” is the ideal option in a user form.
 By putting a text box on the user form we can actually tell the user to enter the required value in the text box we are displaying.
 If you have no idea about VBA text boxes then this article will take a tour on VBA text boxes.

 How to Insert TextBox in VBA UserForm?

 In order to insert a text box first, we need to insert user form.
 To insert user form go to Insert > User Form.

-As soon you click on User Form we will User Form just like another module in VBA.
+As soon you click on User Form we will User Form just like another module.

 Click on User Form to see the Controls of the User Form.